pyexcel/libxlsxwpy/README.rst

 Introduction
 ================================================================================
 **libxlsxwpy** is a plain python wrapper for libxlsxwriter, a c library.
-And it only support writing strings for now.
+And it supports: write string, boolean, datetime and number.